 What Happens to the Wax Ring when Replacing the Toilet?

-If you ever have to remove your toilet temporarily or replace it entirely, ensure that you replace the wax ring as well.
-As you lift or reposition the toilet, the movement has a strong likelihood of breaking the ring apart, preventing it from creating a strong seal.
-Therefore, it’s best to remove the old wax ring and replace it with a new one whenever you’re moving your toilet.
+If you ever have to remove your toilet temporarily or replace it entirely, ensure that you replace the wax ring when you reinstall the toilet.
+That’s because as you lift or reposition the toilet, any movement is highly likely to break the ring and prevent it from ever creating a strong seal again.

-Removing the old wax ring isn’t too hard.
-You should be able to remove it with these simple steps:
+Removing the old wax ring is fairly easy.
+You should be able to remove it simply with the following steps.

-- Once you’ve gone through the standard steps to shut off the water supply and remove the toilet, you’ll have access to the old wax ring
+STEP 1: Once you’ve shut off the water supply and removed the toilet, you’ll have access to the old wax ring.

-- Using a putty knife, peel off the ring in chunks.
-Be sure to get any pieces from the base of the toilet as well as the floor, drainpipe, and any other parts that might have wax residue
+STEP 2: Using a putty knife, peel off the ring in chunks.
+Be sure to remove any pieces from the base of the toilet as well as the floor and drainpipe.
+Remove any wax residue you see anywhere.

-- Once you’ve removed all pieces of the old ring, you’ll be able to install the new wax ring
+STEP 3: Once you’ve removed all pieces of the old ring, you’ll be able to install the new wax ring.

-When installing a new wax ring, it’s vital for the new ring to sit directly against the toilet’s porcelain base and flange without any obstruction from the old wax.
+When installing a new toilet wax ring, it’s vital that the ring sits directly on the toilet’s porcelain base and flange without any obstruction from the old wax.
 Therefore, it’s worth taking the extra 10 or 15 minutes to fully remove the old wax ring before moving forward.

-After reading this article, you should have all the answers to the most common questions about what a wax ring is, what it does, and why it’s so important.
-Ultimately, the wax ring is an essential part of the toilet system that helps trap both liquids and sewer gases to where they’re supposed to be, keeping your bathroom both clean and safe.
+After reading this article, you should have all the answers to the most common questions about wax rings: what they are, what they do, and why they’re so important.
+Ultimately, the wax ring is an essential part of the toilet system that helps trap both liquids and sewer gases where they’re supposed to be, keeping your bathroom both clean and safe.

-While wax rings are made to last a long time, use the tips in this article to keep an eye out for any issues that may arise.
-If you do suspect you may need to replace your wax ring, it’s always a good idea to seek a professional’s services to confirm the issue and help resolve it quickly.
+Although wax rings are made to last a long time, use the tips in this article to stay on top of any problems that can arise.
+If you do suspect you may need to replace your wax ring, it’s always a good idea to seek a professional’s services to confirm the problem and help resolve it quickly.